addy-dclxvi/blog/content/post/configuring-urxvt.md

 We will edit it.
 But first, we need to install it first.

 ## Installation
-I use Debian, so..
+I use Debian, so the command to install it is:
 ```shell
 sudo apt-get install rxvt-unicode xsel
 ```

 **rxvt-unicode** is the package name of URxvt.
 And **xsel** is a clipboard manager, I install it because URxvt is not shipped with copy paste by default.
-We will combine it with a Perl extension to send marked text to xsel.
+We will combine it with a Perl extension to send the marked text to xsel.
 You can get it from Muennich's [urxvt-perls](https://github.com/muennich/urxvt-perls) repository.
 Some extensions marked as deprecated, but it still works for me without any issue.